TianyiLu/nnUNetLearnOnWindows/readme.md

 # Introduction

-nnU-Net is a framework designed for medical image segmentation.
-Given a new dataset (that includes training cases) nnU-Net will automatically take care of the entire experimental pipeline.
-Unlike other segmentation methods published recently, nnU-Net does not use complicated architectural modifications and instead revolves around the popular U-Net architecture.
-Still, nnU-Net outperforms many other methods and has been shown to produce segmentations that are on par with or even exceed the state-of-the art across six well-known medical segmentation challenges.

 For more information about nnU-Net, please read the following paper:

 `Isensee, Fabian, et al. "nnU-Net: Breaking the Spell on Successful Medical Image Segmentation." arXiv preprint arXiv:1904.08128 (2019).`

-Please also cite this paper if you are using nnU-Net for your research!

-Please note that so far nnU-Net has only been used internally.
-Tha vast majority of nnU-Net was developed in the context of the Medical Segmentation Decathlon and was thus created with a very tight time schedule, so expect things to be a little messy the deeper you dig.

 This repository is still work in progress.
 Things may break.
 If that is the case, please let us know.

 # Installation
-nnU-Net is only tested on Linux (Ubuntu).
-It may work on other operating systems as well but we do not guarantee it will.
+nnU-Net has been tested on Windows10 with CUDA 10.1 AND Pytorch 1.3.1, and edited by VSCODE.

 Installation instructions
 1) Install PyTorch (https://pytorch.org/get-started/locally/)
-2) Clone this repository `git clone https://github.com/MIC-DKFZ/nnUNet.git`
+2) Clone this repository `git clone https://github.com/TianyiLu/nnUNetLearnOnWindows.git`
-3) Go into the repository (`cd nnUNet` on linux)
+3) Go into the repository (`cd nnUNet`)
 4) Install with `pip install -r requirements.txt` followed by `pip install -e .`
 5) There is an issue with numpy and threading in python which results in too high CPU usage when using multiprocessing.
 We strongly recommend you set OMP_NUM_THREADS=1 in your bashrc OR start all python processes